GitauHarrison/notes/linode/server_monitoring.md

 user@project:~$
 ```

 I have logged into my Linode over SSH.
-You will need to `user` with your actual Linode's user and `IP_address` with your Linode's IP address.
+You will need to replace `user` with your actual Linode's user and `IP_address` with your Linode's IP address.
 I have chosen to log in as a non-root user because it is always advisable not to use root.
 My `user` has root privileges.
-If you are familiar with these, I'd recommend you check out the tutorial [Deploy Your Flask App on Linode](/linode/deploy_on_linode.md).
+If you are not familiar with these, I'd recommend you check out the tutorial [Deploy Your Flask App on Linode](/linode/deploy_on_linode.md).

 Back to the Linode Cloud Manager, we need to copy the `curl` command seen in the new Longview client we have just created and paste it into our Linode's terminal.